 I will not actually comment directly on the book of Ruth!
 But there is backgroung imformation that I can share with you.
 However I do recommend that you first read through the whole book without stopping - it will only take a few minutes!

-Historically, it was a time after the Israelites had taken over the Promised Land, when ‘Israel had no king; everyone did as he saw fit’ (Judges 21:24-25).
+Historically, the narrative relates to a time after the Israelites had taken over the Promised Land, during the time of the Judges, when ‘Israel had no king; everyone did as he saw fit’ (Judges 21:24-25).

 Judges 2:10-19 graphically describes the poor spiritual state of the nation and the reason that the Lord raised up Judges to lead them.

 1 In the days when the judges ruled, there was a famine in the land.
 So a man from Bethlehem in Judah, together with his wife and two sons, went to live for a while in the country of Moab.
 2 The man’s name was Elimelek, his wife’s name was Naomi, and the names of his two sons were Mahlon and Kilion.
 They were Ephrathites from Bethlehem, Judah.
 And they went to Moab and lived there.

 What or where were Moab, Judah and Ephrathites?